 Alumni of the scheme include Steven Daverson (Siemens Music Foundation Prizewinner 2011), Mica Levi (singer/songwriter, Micachu and the Shapes) and Laura Jayne Bowler (Founder and Artistic Director of Size Zero Opera company).

-Applications for the LPO Young Composers Programme 2017/18 are now open.
+Applications for the LPO Young Composers Programme 2017/18 are now closed, and will reopen in spring 2018.

 This programme is generously supported by The Leverhulme Trust, Adam Mickiewicz Institute as part of the Polska Music Programme, The Stanley Picker Trust and Help Musicians UK.